grotius-cnc/cam/README.md

 Depends : Qt + opencascade library

 Currently supporting :
-- cw contours
+- cw contours offsets.
+Offset value - or +.
-- lead-in + lead-out
+- lead-in + lead-out.
+Value in mm.
+It will iterate trough the contours to find a nice fit.

 Next to code :
 - contour depth sequence, that will result in producing ccw contours by swapping the cw contour.
+Estimated coding time : 3-5 hours.
+- Output gcode.